Our Event Charter

 Sustainability in public events

-Events – whether large or small – are a great way to showcase your passions, be they food, adventure, music or walking (just as examples!).
+Events whether large or small are a great way to showcase our passions, be they food, adventure, music or walking, just as examples.
 They also help build social connections and boost our local economy.

 Want to find out more?
-Get in touch via the form below or by email to info@gsabiosphere.org.uk.
+Get in touch via the form at the bottom of this page, or email to info@gsabiosphere.org.uk.

 View